SoundScapeRenderer/ssr/doc/manual/building-from-source.rst

     ./autogen.sh

-For this step, you'll need those extra dependencies:
+For this step, you'll need those extra dependencies (see below for how to install them for both Linux and macOS):

 - ``libtool``
 - ``automake``